cmjt/mmre/README.md

 > State 2 0.4195685 0.58043148
 ```

-To campare the results to the `msm` package run
+To compare the results to the `msm` package run

 ```r